Venafi/kubernetes-demos/README.md

 - Skip this step if you are creating a brand new cluster with `fresh-start`
 - If you are on an openshift environemnt run `make update-openshift-venafi-scc`
 - If you are bringing your own cluster then simply run `make cluster-addons`
-- Jetstack cert-manager along with the policy approver addon, trust and the venafi enhanced issuer will be added to the cluster
+- Enterprise cert-manager along with the policy-approver, trust-manager and the Venafi Enhanced Issuer will be installed in the cluster when you run the `cluster-addons` target

 ## Validating your cluster
-- Check if the components of Jetstack Secure are installed and running.
+- Check if the components of TLSPK are installed and running.
 - Run `kubectl get pods -n jetstack-secure`.
 This should show that pods are up and running.
 ```
 ❯ kubectl get pods -n jetstack-secure